Audio Transcript: How to prevent constipation in babies

 What is constipation?

-We talked about constipation if bowel movements are dry, hard and difficult to pass.
+We talk about constipation if bowel movements are dry, hard and difficult to pass.
 It is not necessarily defined in terms of frequency.
 Your doctor would make a complete assessment to diagnose constipation, but you can look out for early signs of constipation.

 A constipated baby will have hard and dry stool that are painful to pass.